penguin-teal/gnome-openweather/README.md

 ### goals

-* gnome 45 compatability
+* DONE: gnome 45 compatability
-* address lint issues
+* PARITAL: address lint issues
 * learn how to write a gnome extension
 * make the codebase more maintainable